atomicjolt/atomic-analytics/README.md

 ## Adding mock asset accessed data

-The rake task below will prompt you for:
+The rake task below will prompt you with the following questions:
-  1. If you want to clear previous event data
+  1. Do you want to clear previous event data?
-  2. How many records you'd like to create
+  2. How many records you'd like to create?
-  3. A chunk size (how many max random events to assign to a student during an iteration)
+  3. How large is the chunk size? (i.e. how many max random events to assign to a student during an iteration)
-  4. A beginning and start date from which random times will be generated.
+  4. What is the beginning and start date from which random times will be generated?

-The task will then insert randomized asset accessed records into the database.
+The rake task will then insert randomized asset accessed records into the database.

-At this juncture students, and context_id are hard-coded to constants.
+At this juncture, students and context_id are hard-coded to constants.

 To run the task:
 ```